Showing Collections: 1 - 30 of 32

 Dates: 1929-2008; Majority of material found within 1981 - 1986

 Abstract The Appalachian State University Board of Trustees advises the Board of Governors and the Chancellor primarily on the management and development of the University.
-The Board of Trustees Records mainly consist of correspondence files between the ASU Chancellor and the ASU Board of Trustees generally in the form of memos with attached reports, self-studies, and newspaper or magazine clippings.
+The Board of Trustees records consist of the minutes for board meetings and retreats, as well as correspondence between the ASU Chancellor and the ASU Board of Trustees, a self-study, and membership files on former board members.

 Abstract Anthropology has been taught at Appalachian State University since 1970, and the department currently operates within the College of Arts and Sciences, offering undergraduate level coursework and degrees.
 This collection contains meeting minutes, agendas, and memorandums dealing with the Academic Policies and Procedures Committee, the Arts and Sciences Council, and Anthropology Department Faculty meetings and long range planning, dating 1986-1997.

 Dates: 1986-1997; Majority of material found within 1987 - 1991

 Abstract The Department of Athletics oversees all intercollegiate athletic programs at Appalachian State University (ASU) under the National Collegiate Athletics Association (NCAA).
 These records contain administrative files as well as files relating to athletics programs, the Southern Conference, the Athletics Council, and other ephemeral material, dating 1952-1999.

 Dates: 1952-1999; Majority of material found within 1968 - 1991

 Abstract The Department of Communication is housed within the College of Fine and Applied Arts and was established in 1977 as the Department of Communication Arts.
 The Department of Communication Records contain administrative and correspondence files dating 1967-2003.